OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/deploying-tf-using-juju-charms-kubernetes.rst

       - [ contrail-agent:juju-info, kubernetes-master:juju-info ]
       - [ contrail-kubernetes-master:contrail-kubernetes-config, contrail-kubernetes-node:contrail-kubernetes-config ]

-   You can create or modify the TF Charm deployment bundle YAML file to:
+   You can create or modify the OpenSDN Charm deployment bundle YAML file to:

-   -  Point to machines or instances where the TF Charms must be deployed.
+   -  Point to machines or instances where the OpenSDN Charms must be deployed.

    -  Include the options you need.

-      Each TF Charm has a specific set of options.
+      Each OpenSDN Charm has a specific set of options.
 The options you choose depend on the charms you select.
-For more information on the options that are available, see ``config.yaml`` file for each charm located at `TF Charms <https://github.com/tungstenfabric/tf-charms>`__.
+For more information on the options that are available, see ``config.yaml`` file for each charm located at `OpenSDN Charms <https://github.com/opensdn-io/tf-charms>`__.

 2. (Optional) Check the status of deployment.